jhotmann/node-rename-cli/README.md

 -----

 `padNumber(length)` - put leading zeroes in front of a number until it is `length` digits long.
-If `length` is a string it will use the string's length.
+If `length` is a string, it will use the string's length.

 ```sh
 rename Absent\ Sounds/* "{{id3.year}}/{{id3.artist}}/{{id3.album}}/{{ id3.track | padNumber(id3.totalTracks) }} - {{id3.title}}{{ext}}"